rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

       - Otherwise, the upstream DNS will need to forward the cluster scope to this VPC so the cluster can resolve internal IPs/services.

 ## PrivateLink Prerequisites
-If you would like to deploy a PrivateLink cluster, then be sure to deploy the cluster in the pre-existing VPC (BYO VPC) and please refer [here](https://docs.openshift.com/container-platform/4.13/installing/installing_aws/installing-aws-vpc.html) for more details and below in high level:
+If you would like to deploy a PrivateLink cluster, then be sure to deploy the cluster in the pre-existing VPC (BYO VPC) and below are the prerequisites in high level:

 - Create a public and private subnet for each AZ that your cluster uses.
     - Alternatively, implement transit gateway for internet/egress with appropriate routes.